akurasy/chat-app-react-nodejs/README.md

 no need to add the exposed port 80 since it is a default port for your apache web server and this is the port for your local browser

-you can chang port in your dockerfile and docker-compose file for frontend to deploy on development environment. you do not need to copy to apache server while in the dev environment.
+you can change port in your dockerfile and docker-compose file for frontend to deploy on development environment. you do not need to copy to apache server while in the dev environment.